-The 66th Commencement ceremony at Sacred Heart Academy took place June 2, 2018, a beautiful Saturday morning.
-148 girls representing the Class of 2018 proudly donned their traditional white graduation robes, many adorned with regalia representing academic honors and society memberships.
+The 69th Commencement Ceremony at Sacred Heart Academy took place on Four Sisters Field on June 5, 2021, a beautiful Saturday morning.
+211 girls representing the resilient Class of 2021 proudly donned their traditional white graduation robes, many adorned with regalia representing academic honors and society memberships.

-The Class of 2018 is an impressive one.
-95% of the graduates earned over $45 million in scholarship money for academics, athletics and the arts.
-12 student-athletes, who were celebrated earlier this year at the college commitment ceremony, were recruited to play in college.
-Each and every graduate will move on to a four-year college, many enrolling in the nation’s top-ranked programs for science, health, engineering, business, education and the arts.
-Seven will attend Ivy League schools.
+The Class of 2021 is an impressive one.
+Over 90% of the graduates earned $58 million in scholarship money for academics, athletics and the arts.
+17 student-athletes, who were celebrated earlier this year at the college commitment ceremonies, were recruited to play in college.
+Almost 100% of the graduates will move on to a four-year college, many enrolling in the nation’s top-ranked programs for science, health, engineering, business, education and the arts.

-During the Graduation Liturgy, and again on Saturday, these types of examples of the Class of 2018’s accomplishments were shared, but the consistent message delivered to the graduates was to take what you’ve learned here at SHA, continue your education, and make a difference in the world.
+During the Senior Awards Ceremony on Thursday, Graduation Liturgy on Friday, Graduation on Saturday, these types of examples of the Class of 2021's accomplishments were shared, but the consistent message delivered to the graduates was to take what you’ve learned here at SHA, continue your education, and make a difference in the world.
 This was summed up years ago by St. Catherine of Sienna who said, "Be who God meant you to be, and set the world on fire."

 In the final act of ceremonial tradition, SHA President, Mrs. Kristin Lynch Graham, presided over the turning of the tassels from the right side to the left to signify their graduation and welcome them as Sacred Heart Academy Alumnae.